Rodgers rallies Packers past 49ers 30-28

 INJURY REPORT

 Packers: Adams was down for a few minutes after taking a hard hit from Jimmie Ward that didn’t lead to a penalty.
-His teammates kneeled near him as he was being treated but he was able to return after missing only one play. … LB Krys Barnes left the game in the first half with a concussion. … DL Tyler Lancaster was evaluated for a concussion in the second half. … WR Marquez Valdes-Scantling (hamstring) also left the game in the fourth quarter.
+His teammates kneeled near him as he was being treated but he was able to return after missing only one play. … LB Krys Barnes left the game in the first half with a concussion. … DL Tyler Lancaster was evaluated for a concussion in the second half.

-49ers: Williams (calf) and Norman (chest) left the game in the first half.
+49ers: CBs K’Waun Williams (calf) and Josh Norman (chest) left the game in the first half.

 UP NEXT